StarwarsUniverse89/pr-pilot/README.md

 See [how it works](https://docs.pr-pilot.ai/how_it_works.html) and check out the [usage examples](https://docs.pr-pilot.ai/how_it_works.html)!

+## Installation 🛠️

+You can install PR Pilot from the [GitHub Marketplace](https://github.com/marketplace/pr-pilot-ai).

-## How to Run 🚀
+## Run Locally 🚀

-To get PR Pilot up and running, follow these steps:
+To get PR Pilot up and running on your own machine, follow these steps:

 1. Install pip dependencies from `requirements.txt`.
 ```shell